adamcysec/CSAPP/README.md

 CSAPP uses Streamlit to host a local Web App for querying and exploring the data witin a CSV file containing Python package information for every project on [PyPI.org](https://pypi.org/).

+CSAPP also comes with several other scripts for managing the pypi_info_main_db.csv file:

 ## Dependencies
 pypi_streamlit.py requires the following dependencies:
 - [streamlit](https://pypi.org/project/streamlit/)